amiantos/numutracker_api/README.md

 APIv3 is being built to support the next generation of the iOS app.
 The main goals of the project are:

 1. Expand the Numu Tracker API to be more fully featured (w/ password reset requests, full GDPR compliance).
-2. Containerizer the API and make it easier to develop for and contribute to.
+2. Implement the API as a series of microservices deployable to Amazon AWS.
 3. Improve the app experience with the following feature improvements:
     - Releases with multiple Artists should be properly supported (no duplicate Releases).
     - You should be able to add individual releases to Your Releases without following the artist.